4.3. Advanced Rule Files

 FOO_CONF_TOOL := cargo

-Additional cargo options can be added to the configuration options like this:
+Additional cargo options can be added to the compile options like this:

 Cargo wants to manage its own dependencies.
 PTXdist wants to manage all